Rizwansayyed786/Face-Mask-Detection/README.md

 ###  Face-Mask-Detection

-Face mask detection model classifies wheather the person is withmask or wothoutmask using OpenCV
+Face mask detection model classifies wheather the person is withmask or withoutmask using OpenCV